Declaring your property status

 Your declaration should take approximately 5 minutes to complete.

-Only one declaration is required per property.
-For example: if you co-own a property, only one owner needs to declare.
+Important note Only 1 declaration is required for each property.
+For example: if you co-own a property, only 1 owner needs to declare.

 You may give permission for someone to submit your declaration on your behalf.